Main Page

 Welcome to SizeCoding.org!

-The intent of this wiki is to teach assembler programmers the various techniques used to create tiny demoscene intros.
+SizeCoding.org is a wiki dedicated to teaching programmers the various techniques used to create tiny demoscene intros.
 While these techniques can be used for other applications (boot sectors, ROM, BIOS and firmware code, etc.), the information presented here is firmly oriented towards the demoscene.
 Practicality and common sense are sometimes thrown out the window just to shave a single byte.
-Consider yourself warned.

 • Linux - Sizecoding for Linux.